Efficient construction of an HSS preconditioner for symmetric positive definite $\mathcal{H}^2$ matrices

-Recently, a \textit{scaling-and-compression} technique has been developed for SPD matrices to compress matrix blocks into low-rank form as part of the construction of certain rank-structured preconditioners \cite{feliu2020recursively, xia2020robust, xia_sif_2017, xin2020effectiveness, xing_spdhss_2018}.
-The resulting preconditioners can be more effective than if this technique is not used.
-It has also been found experimentally that preconditioners computed using this technique are more likely to be positive definite.
-Positive definiteness can further be guaranteed when scaling-and-compression is used with the appropriate construction algorithm, but the cost of constructing these SPD preconditioners is at least quadratic.
+Recently, a \textit{scaling-and-compression} technique has been developed for both dense and sparse SPD matrices to compress matrix blocks into low-rank form as part of the construction of certain rank-structured preconditioners \cite{cambier2020algebraic, feliu2020recursively, xia2020robust, xia_sif_2017, xin2020effectiveness, xing_spdhss_2018}.
+The resulting preconditioners can be much more effective than if this technique is not used.
+It has also been found experimentally that preconditioners computed using this technique are more likely be positive definite.
+In some cases above, positive definiteness can further be guaranteed when scaling-and-compression is used with the appropriate construction algorithm, but the cost of constructing these SPD preconditioners is at least quadratic for dense SPD matrices.

-In this paper, we propose a quasilinear algorithm to efficiently construct an SPD preconditioner in HSS form by accelerating the scaling-and-compression technique, given an $\mathcal{H}^2$ representation of the SPD matrix.
+In this paper, we propose a quasilinear algorithm to efficiently construct an SPD preconditioner in HSS form by accelerating the scaling-and-compression technique, given an $\mathcal{H}^2$ representation of the dense SPD matrix.

 The scaling-and-compression technique is illustrated in \cref{fig:intro_sc} for compressing off-diagonal blocks at one level in the construction process of an HSS representation.
 The matrix $A$ is partitioned into blocks and the compressed matrix $\tilde{A}$ is produced.
 In the scaling-and-compression technique, instead of directly compressing each off-diagonal block, the block is scaled before compression.
 Each off-diagonal block $A_{ij}$ is scaled as $S_i^{-1} A_{ij} S_j^{-T}$, where $S_i$ and $S_j$ are from an easily invertible symmetric factorization (e.g., Cholesky factorization) of the diagonal blocks, $A_{ii} = S_i S_i^T$ and $A_{jj} = S_j S_j^T$.
 The scaled off-diagonal blocks are then compressed into low rank form, $S_i^{-1}A_{ij}S_j^{-T}\approx U_{ij}V_{ij}^T$.
 The final low-rank approximation is $A_{ij}\approx S_i U_{ij}V_{ij}^T S_j^T$.